Wyvest/JustifiedChatReport/README.md

 ### This is not associated with Polyfrost or Justified (not really sure what Justified is either) and is my own work.

-A commissioned (for $0, I'm not scamming someone for a mod I made in a day) mod for iyda / Justified (hence the name).
+A commission (for $0, I'm not scamming someone for a mod I made in a day) mod for iyda / Justified (hence the name).

 ## Features